 Our eighth product on the list is this unit from Penn Plax Cascade.
 This one can handle as much as 200 gallons and does an amazing job at keeping your aquarium clean and healthy.
-The filter comes with a powerful, three-stage filtration as well.
+This canister filter comes with a powerful, three-stage filtration as well.

 It features state-of-the-art flow valves that rotate 360-degrees.
 With this feature, the filter assures you of easy maneuvering even in the tightest aquarium cabinets.
-You can use this filter even if you have a narrow aquarium.
+You can use this canister filter even if you have a narrow aquarium.

 There are large capacity media baskets that let you customize your media needs as you wish.
-In other words, you can use any filter media with this filter.
-We loved the push-button primer that assures you of a quick and easy time when priming the filter.
+In other words, you can use any filter media with this canister filter.
+We loved the push-button primer that assures you of a quick and easy time when priming the canister filter.
 Just a few presses will be enough to get the job done.

 Besides all the features, this canister filter also comes with a range of accessories that help to better the filtration process.
-It comes with tubing, spray bar, filter medium, and directional spout for complete customization.
-The filter medium allows you to get started as soon as you purchase the filter.
+It comes with tubing, spray bar, filter media, and directional spout for complete customization.
+The filter media allows you to get started as soon as you purchase the canister filter.

 Keep in mind that the large filter trays on this unit help to extend their longevity.
 You won’t have to replace the filter trays too often on this unit.
 Both the user-experience and the maintenance are friendly and effortless.